 A second topological observation is that in every computing machine, it is necessary to introduce literals from the control path into the data path.
 However, our data path has been designed in such a way that the data bits flow horizontally while the control bits from the program store flow vertically.
 In order to introduce literals, some connection between the horizontal and vertical flow must occur.
-It is immediately obvious in Fig. 13 that the bus is available running vertically through the shift array.
+It is immediately obvious in figure 13b that the bus is available running vertically through the shift array.
 It is then the obvious place to introduce literals into the data path or to return values from the data path to the controller.

-At the next higher level of system architecture, the shift array bit slice may be viewed as a system element with horizontal paths consisting of the bus, the shifter output, and if necessary, the shift constant since it appears at both edges of the array, as well.
+At the next higher level of system architecture, the shift array bit slice may be viewed as a system element with horizontal paths consisting of the bus, the shifter output, and if necessary, the shift constant since it appears at both edges of the array.
 The literal port is available into or out of the top edge of the bit slice, and the shift constant is available at the bottom of the bit slice.
-These slices, of course, are stacked to form the entire shift array as wide as the word of the machine being built.
+These slices, of course, are stacked to form a shift array as wide as the word of the machine being built.

 One more observation concerning the multibit shifter is in order.
-We stated earlier that our machine was to be a 2-bus machine.
-Therefore, any bit slice of a shifter such as the one shown in Fig. 13 will of necessity have two buses running through it rather than one.
+We stated earlier that our data path was to have two buses.
+Therefore, in our data path, any bit slice of a shifter such as the one shown in figure 13b will of necessity have two buses running through it rather than one.
 We chose to show only one for the sake of simplicity.
 There remains the question of how the two buses are to be integrated with the shifter.
-Since we are constructing a two-bus machine, we have two full words available, and a good field extraction shifter would allow us to extract a word which gracefully crosses the boundary between two machine words.
-The arrrangement shown in Fig. 13 performs a barrel shift on the word formed by one bus.
-For the same number of control lines and pass transistors, only having added the bus lines which are required for the balance of the machine anyway, we may construct a shifter which places the words formed by the two buses end to end and extracts a full-width word which is continuous across the word boundary between the A and B buses.
-This function is accomplished in as compact a form as just described with a circuit shown in Fig. 14.
+Since we are constructing a two-bus data path, we have two full words available, and a good field extraction shifter would allow us to extract a word which gracefully crosses the boundary between two data path words.
+The arrangement shown in figure 13b performs a barrel shift on the word formed by one bus.
+Using the same number of control lines and pass transistors, and adding only the bus lines which are required for the balance of the data path anyway, we may construct a shifter which places the words formed by the two buses end to end and extracts a full-width word which is continuous across the word boundary between the A and B buses.
+This function is accomplished in as compact a form as just described with a circuit shown in figure 14.
 Notice that the vertical wires have a split in them.
 The portion of the wire above the corresponding shift output being connected to the A bus, and that below the corresponding shift output to the B bus.